Home

 Support from death doula or pan-death guide, palliative-care teams and hospice volunteers, etc., on life stories or legacy projects, 'self-aware dying' support, appropriate visitation, alternative therapies for comfort care, family or professional caregiving support, anticipatory grief, etc.

-Pre-death Support from a practitioner of death midwifery, home funeral guide, funeral celebrant, or clergy on initial plans for the funeral or memorial service — with the death journeyer being directly involved if they so choose.
+Pre-death Support from a death midwifery practitioner, death doula, home funeral guide, funeral celebrant, or clergy on initial plans for the funeral or memorial service — with the Death Journeyer being directly involved if they so choose.

 Dementia